learnphp/PHP-MVC-ORM/README.md

 # 🛠️ PHP Mini Project - MVC + ORM mini project

-A lightweight PHP project following the **[SOLID](https://en.wikipedia.org/wiki/SOLID) principles** with PSR-4 autoloading and a basic routing system - similar to micro-frameworks like Slim or Laravel, but without using any full-stack framework.
+A lightweight Mini PHP project following the MVC pattern with PSR-4 autoloading and a basic routing system - similar to micro-frameworks like Slim or Laravel, but without using any full-stack framework.

----
-## ✅ What is SOLID?
-**SOLID** is an acronym for five design principles in object-oriented programming that help you write maintainable, scalable, and robust code.

----
 ## 🚀 Features

 This is a minimal PHP MVC framework-style project that demonstrates: